spiral/docs/http/routing.md

 });
 ```

-Now such route will react to urls like "test", "test/123", "hello" and "hello/786".
+Such route will react to urls like "test", "test/123", "hello" and "hello/786".
 You can nest multiple optional parts inside each other.

 #### Routing using domain name
 Routing using domain name does not differs from regular routing, however you must enable such flag before registering route and corrent your pattern in a needed form: